CSCPR: Cross-Source-Context Indoor RGB-D Place Recognition: Abstract

 \section{Abstract}

-We present a new algorithm, Cross-Source-Context Place Recognition (CSCPR), for RGB-D indoor place recognition that integrates global retrieval and reranking into a single end-to-end model.
-Unlike prior approaches that primarily focus on the RGB domain, CSCPR is designed to handle the RGB-D data.
-We extend the Context-of-Clusters (CoCs) for handling noisy colorized point clouds and introduce two novel modules for reranking: the Self-Context Cluster (SCC) and Cross Source Context Cluster (CSCC), which enhance feature representation and match query-database pairs based on local features, respectively.
-We also present two new datasets, ScanNetIPR and ARKitIPR.
-Our experiments demonstrate that CSCPR significantly outperforms state-of-the-art models on these datasets by at least $36.5\%$ in Recall@1 at ScanNet-PR dataset and $44\%$ in new datasets.
-Code and datasets will be released.
+\rev{We extend our previous work, PoCo~\cite{liang2024poco}, and present a new algorithm, Cross-Source-Context Place Recognition (CSCPR), for RGB-D indoor place recognition that integrates global retrieval and reranking into an end-to-end model and keeps the consistency of using Context-of-Clusters (CoCs)~\cite{cocs} for feature processing.
+Unlike prior approaches that primarily focus on the RGB domain for place recognition reranking, CSCPR is designed to handle the RGB-D data.
+We apply the CoCs to handle cross-sourced and cross-scaled RGB-D point clouds and introduce two novel modules for reranking: the Self-Context Cluster (SCC) and the Cross Source Context Cluster (CSCC), which enhance feature representation and match query-database pairs based on local features, respectively.
+We also release two new datasets, ScanNetIPR and ARKitIPR.
+Our experiments demonstrate that CSCPR significantly outperforms state-of-the-art models on these datasets by at least $29.27\%$ in Recall@1 on the ScanNet-PR dataset and $43.24\%$ in the new datasets.
+Website: \url{https://github.com/jingGM/PoCo-CCR.git}}